nchahare/nchahare.github.io/about.md

     - ~~projects~~
     - ~~art projects~~
     - need to add proper links
+    - rename projects with the year
 - fix home
     - need to add proper links
     - ~~add colophon~~
     - ~~add whats up with us~~
 - ~~add cv section~~
     - add pdf corner

+## info to update in future

+- gallery images go to `assets\gal`
+- normal images go to `assets\img`
+- pdf go to `assets\pdf`
+- recipes go to `_recipes`
+- blogs go to `_posts`
+- projects go to `_projects`
+- news go to `_news`

+- whenever update the webpage, add the date in the `_layouts/default.html`

+- colophon can be edited in the `_layouts/home.html`; also the order of news and blogs

+- keep the titles of everything short

+- css changes should be minimal

+- avoid javascript

+-